So you have found a negative package/lot in Green Bits. So where can you look to find out how and where this package/lot was oversold?

 - Splitting the package but then sales performed on the same day.

-- If you split a package in Green Bits but did not mark that package Unsellable, your team may have continued to sell from this package.
+- If you split a package in Green Bits but did not mark the inventory Not For Sale, your team may have continued to sell from this package.
 The most likely culprit is if your team Adds Product by Name at the register.

 - Many Products with similar names